arnesanches/pyauto-record/README.md

 # PyAuto Record

-PyAuto Record is an automation tool developed in Python to register products on a fictional website in an automated way.
-The website used is for educational and demonstration purposes only, allowing you to view all the products registered during the execution of the script.
+PyAuto Record is a Python automation tool that showcases the power of the PyAutoGUI library for automating repetitive tasks, such as product registration.
+Using a fictional website for educational and demonstrative purposes, the script performs automatic product registration, allowing users to see the final result and understand how automation can save time and effort.

 ## Features